Welcome Discount for Every New Teacher

 For every school and college who take a trip with us, a Maya nut tree will be planted in Peru supporting reforestation and we pledge to offset an additional tonne of CO2 through the Brazilian Amazon deforestation project.
 Learn more here.

-Tailor-made Trips to Krakow
+School Trips to Krakow

 World War destruction and years of communist rule have done much to damage Poland’s heritage.
 Yet amazingly the ancient royal city of Krakow survives and with its medieval market square and Grand Cloth Hall, the city rivals the beauty of Prague and Vienna.
+Krakow is also home to the Jewish quarter where Schindler’s List was filmed.

 Price Shown includes